pothi/wordpress-nginx/README.md

 ## Questions, Issues or Bugs?

++ Please submit issues or bugs via Github
++ Patches, improvements, and suggestions are welcomed.
-+ Please contact via Github or use the contact form at https://www.tinywp.in/contact/
++ Please use contact form at https://www.tinywp.in/contact/ , if you'd like to contact Pothi Kalimuthu for other reasons.
-+ I'm available for hire to setup, tweak or troubleshoot your server. :)
++ I'm available for hire to setup, tweak or troubleshoot your server to provide *the fastest WordPress hosting*.
++ Thanks for having a look here.
+Have a good time!